Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 Manuscript categories and requirements for submission

-1. Original Articles: These include full-length report of current research within any area covered in the journal’s scope, and aims to address novel findings and make significant contribution to the scientific knowledge in medical scientific disciplines and sub-specialities.
-Main test – 5000 words limit, including the main body of text and excluding abstract, references, figures and tables.
+Original Articles: These include full-length report of current research within any area covered in the journal’s scope, and aims to address novel findings and make significant contribution to the scientific knowledge in medical scientific disciplines and sub-specialities.
+Main text – 5000 words limit, including the main body of text and abstract, and excluding references, figures and tables.
 It should carry an abstract of not more than 250 words.
-The abstract must be self-contained and clear without reference to the text.
-The abstract format should include four sections: Background and aim of the work (the purpose or hypothesis of study), Research Design and Methods (the basic design, setting, number of participants and selection criteria, treatment or intervention, and methods of assessment), Results (significant data found), and Conclusions (the validity, limitations, and clinical applicability of the study and its results).

 Below the abstract provide 5-7 key words that will assist indexers in cross-indexing the article.